mrf7777/furfolio_site/README.md

 - Let people request commissions before vendors open via QR Code.
   - Let creators make offers that will publish in the future. (needs new field)
     - Let offers that are to-be-open still Publish but be closed for requests so that users can read about the offer beforehand.

+# Offer price range

+## iteration 1: use two fields for start and end.
+- easy to implement regardless of database
+- django supports out of the box the use of non-range types
+- make min and max price mandatory
+- cons:
+  - manual implementation of interval intersection